 - Tuition or medical expenses paid for the benefit of an individual

 - Gifts to your spouse

-- Gifts to political organizations or to charities
+- Gifts to political organizations or charities

 What about property taxes?

-In Texas, homeowners who are 65 or older or who are disabled can defer (put off) the property taxes owed on their homestead.
+In Texas, homeowners 65 or older or disabled can defer (put off) the property taxes owed on their homestead.
 These same homeowners can abate (stop) a lawsuit to collect back taxes on their homestead.
 When an elderly or disabled homeowner defers their property taxes or abates a lawsuit to collect property taxes, the taxes do not stop forever.
 The taxes plus interest plus a penalty keep adding up until the elderly or disabled homeowner dies.
 Then, the estate must pay the taxes, interest, and penalties.

 A surviving spouse between the ages of 55 and 65 can keep the decedent’s exemption by applying at their local tax appraisal office.